MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 # Assign Author and Operator roles to a Dynamics 365 Group Team linked to an Azure Active Directory Group

-## Operator and Author roles for individual users

 You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit guides as an author or use them as an operator.
 When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
-To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** only have access to what they have created in the instance, while **Restricted Operators** only have access to what has been shared or assigned to them.
+To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** have access only to what they have created in the instance, while **Restricted Operators** have access only to what has been shared with or assigned to them.

 Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to:

-- Guides/content that the user created (unless access was explicitly removed).
+- Guides/content that the user created (unless access was explicitly removed)

-- Guides that were explicitly shared with them or shared with an owner team they are a member of.
+- Guides that were explicitly shared with them or shared with an Owner team they are a member of

-- Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.
+- Guides that were assigned to the user or assigned to an Owner team that the user is a member of

-## Assigning roles to groups of users
+## Assign roles to groups of users

-It is common for organizations to use Azure Active Directory to organize users into logical groups for easier management.
-We assume your organization has created an Azure Active Directory Group to organize the users who will work as guide authors or guide operators.
-See: [Creating a basic group and add members - Azure Active Directory]( https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
+It's common for organizations to use Azure Active Directory to organize users into logical groups for easier management.
+For information on creating an Azure Active Directory group, see [Creating a basic group and add members - Azure Active Directory]( https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 By linking Azure Active Directory Security or Office groups to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.